VOLUNTEER IN FIJI

 VOLUNTEER ON VITI LEVU ISLAND IN THE DAWASAMU DISTRICT

 If you join GVI’s community development volunteering project in Fiji you’ll be based on the main island of Viti Levu in the district of Dawasamu.
-Here, volunteers support early childhood development, gender equality and public health initiatives during weekdays in villages that work to preserve their traditional culture.
+Here, volunteers support early childhood development and public health initiatives during weekdays in villages that work to preserve their traditional culture.

 Living and working in these villages gives volunteers the opportunity to learn about the traditional culture of Fiji first-hand.
 Upon arrival, many volunteers are invited into the community with a traditional welcoming ceremony.
 If they are of age, this might include attending a kava ceremony.
 Kava is a drink prepared in a special ceremonial bowl in front of the local community leaders.
 It forms a key part of the traditional culture of Fiji.
 Depending on when you choose to volunteer in Fiji, you might also be able to attend a meke, a traditional dancing ceremony.
 Volunteers will also have the opportunity to join mat weaving classes led by local women.
 Throughout their stay, volunteers will be able to sample fresh coconut water and traditional Fijian dishes such as topoi, a type of sweet dumpling flavoured with coconut.